Problems and questions from clinic and practice

 Hematopoiesis (Emile van den Akker PhD)

-Phagocyte Laboratory (Prof Timo van den Berg PhD)
+Phagocyte Laboratory (Prof Timo van den Berg PhD, Prof Taco Kuijpers MD PhD)

 Red Cell Laboratory (Robin van Bruggen PhD)